Bowuigi/Zap/README.md

 ```

+To provide basic usage commands, use

 ```sh
 zap help
 ```
-to provide basic usage commands.

 Be aware that it might have bugs or not work on some cases
 =======